ev3dev/ev3dev/ISSUE_TEMPLATE.md

 <!--
 Instructions:

-If you are reporting a bug, fill out the form below.
+If you are reporting a bug or are having a problem with something not working as expected, fill out the form below.
 Additional instructions are indicated by <!--.
 (You do not need to delete the instructions, they will not appear when you submit the issue.)

 If you are just asking a question or suggesting a new feature, you do not need to fill out the form below (just delete it).